 The Alchemist – Paulo Coelho

-My own three books fall into some of the categories listed above.
-As I know first-hand how much learning is contained in their pages and have reaped the inner-peace from such journeys, I naturally recommend them all.
+My own three books also fall into some of the categories listed above.
+As I understand first-hand just how much learning is contained in their pages and have reaped the inner-peace from such journeys, I naturally recommend them too.

 The Top Five Regrets of the Dying: A Life Transformed by the Dearly Departing – Healing, Life, Inner Peace, Memoirs, Self-Love, Relationships, Money, Hope (and a whole lot of Courage).